eddiesTime/sme_app/gfm_documentation.md

 *Code snippet 14: AppState Class in Application Layer*

 To connect our state management solution to the UI in a lean way, I am using the `AppStateContainer`.
-It is a ViewModel, which contains a reference to our `AppState` class and methods that change our data and call the state’s `setState()` method.
-These functions trigger the Stateful Widget to rebuild its children and are passed down the Widget Tree as a reference.
+It is a `ViewModel`, which contains a reference to our `AppState` class and methods that change our data and call the state’s `setState()` method.
+These functions trigger the stateful widget to rebuild its children and are passed down the widget tree as a reference.

 ##### Presentation Layer